parandor/ros-service/README.md

 3. **Edge Computing**: Explore edge computing solutions to offload parameter processing tasks from resource-constrained robots.

+## Reconfiguration Process Improvements

+1. **Event Based Reconfiguration**: The reconfiguration process is triggered in the cloud via the configuration control dashboard.
+The new configuration payload is dispatched to each robot, as required, and stored/updated in the database.
+On the robot, the flask server handles the incoming request accordingly and dispatches a ROS Pub/Sub notification to each ROS node requesting a configuration update.
+Each ROS node in turn would read the database for the new configuration payload, check if a restart is required, restart, and apply the new configuration.

 # Design Assumptions

 - Robots are resource constrained, battery powered, and on an unreliable Wi-Fi network.